 Across the street is Radio City Music Hall where one can take a wonderful backstage tour.
 Bordering Rockefeller Center is the famous Diamond District – a solid block of jewelry merchants.

-Continuing north from there, a visitor will find landmarks such as St Patrick’s Cathedral, MoMA, Carnegie Hall, Trump Tower and the southern end of Central Park.
+Continuing north from there, a visitor will find landmarks such as St Patrick’s Cathedral, MoMA, Carnegie Hall, Trump Tower and the Southern end of Central Park.

 Walking west from the Empire State Building, you will quickly run into the world renown MACY’s.
 This is the flagship store covering an entire block and home to the MACY’s Thanksgiving Day Parade.

-The area was also known as the Garment District in the first half of the 1900’s.
 A bit further west is Madison Square Garden, known as MSG, and the James Farley Post Office.
 Madison Square Garden locally referred to as “The Garden”, which is built on top of Pennsylvania Station, is home to the Knicks and hosts many concerts and events in its newly renovated building.